JSLane76/Inflow/README.md

 ### 3. Actions Section (Standard) - DONE

 ### 4. Data Logging (Advanced) - DONE Added ability to view logs for a particular user from the view screen with filtering on entry type.
 Deleted users can be seen from the main list screen.
 Ive used a static class for logging in a real world scenario you wouldnt want to persist the logging information in memory.
-A future improvment here would be to create all log entry asynchronously.
+A future improvment here would be to create all log entries asynchronously.

 ### 5. Extend the Application (Expert) - Done some bundling and Minification work